w3f/w3f-education/docs/Rust/section3/borrowing.md

     let name = String::from("Bader");
     // We allow the function to borrow our String as a reference. take_my_string(&name);
     // No longer an error!
-The main function maintains ownership. println!("{name}");
+The main function is to maintain ownership. println!("{name}");
 }